 Grade cards are not issued.
-However, students and parents can view the student's grades and progress at any time by having the student log into his/her PLATO account.
+However, students and parents can view the student's grades and progress at any time by having the student log into his/her VLA account.
 Credits earned will be posted on the FDA transcript.
 For a copy of your transcript, contact FDA.
-Parents can also view student progress by logging into the FDA webpage (www.findlaydigitalacademy.org) and clicking on the Student Connect and then click on the Progress button at the top of the page.
+Parents can also view student progress by logging into the FDA webpage (www.findlaydigitalacademy.org) and clicking on the VLA curriculum and then logging in with the username and password provided to them.